jhass/crystal-gobject/README.md

 # gobject-introspection for [Crystal](http://crystal-lang.org)

-This is a proof of concept, nothing real world usable.
+This is closer to a proof of concept, than to something real world usable.
 If you want to turn it into something usable, feel free to do so.
 If you want to hack on it and make some generally useful progress, pull requests are welcome!